tomchiutw/finance_backtest/README.md

 ![image](https://github.com/user-attachments/assets/f09ca8a5-a624-446a-a37c-f97d706d21b9)

 ## Optimizer
-To use optimizer of parameters, in this example, we test for two parameters (short_entry_percentage, short_close_percentage) combination with higher return.
+To use optimizer of parameters, in this example, we test for two parameters (short_entry_percentage, short_close_percentage) combination with highest return.

 ```bash
 import backtestlib.optimizer as bop